-The Vauxhall Adam is a stylish city car designed to compete with the Fiat 500 and Ford Ka, while also taking on upmarket rivals like the MINI and Audi A1.
-It's unlike any other Vauxhall, with a huge array of optional extras allowing customers the chance to buy a unique car appealing to their individual tastes.
+The Vauxhall Adam is a stylish city car designed to compete with the Fiat 500 and Ford Ka, while also taking on upmarket rivals such as the MINI and Audi A1.
+It's unlike any other Vauxhall, with a huge array of optional extras allowing customers the chance to buy a unique car that appeals to their individual tastes.

 Three main trim levels are available: Jam, Glam and Slam.
-All are well-equipped but really offer a jumping off point thanks to all those extras.
-Most are competitively priced too, with a touch-screen display available for just £275 – far less than you’d pay in the Audi or MINI.
-There's no diesel engine, instead there are three petrol engines ranging from 1.0-litre to 1.4-litres in size.
-Oddly the smallest engine is also the most powerful and economical thanks to its clever turbocharger.
+All are well equipped, but they're really just jumping-off points for adding all those extras.
+Most options are competitively priced, too, with a touchscreen display available for just £275 – far less than you’d pay in an Audi or MINI.
+There's no diesel engine – instead there's a choice of three petrol engines ranging from a 1.0 to a 1.4-litre.
+Oddly, the smallest engine is also the most powerful and economical thanks to its clever turbocharger.

-While the Adam is certainly desirable, it does fall behind its rivals in some areas.
-Its engines aren’t the most economical, meaning none of them fall below the magic, tax-exempt 100g/km barrier.
+While the Adam is certainly desirable, it falls behind its rivals in some areas.
+Its engines aren’t the most economical – none of them fall below the magic, road-tax-exempt 100g/km CO2 emissions barrier.
 Plus it has a firm ride and a smaller boot than the Fiat 500 and MINI.
-Also, come re-sale time it won’t hold its value as well as an upmarket, but also more expensive, MINI or Audi.
+Also, come resale time, it won’t hold its value as well as the more upmarket (but also more expensive) MINI Hatch or Audi A1.